thampatron/StreetView-CropType/README.md

 This repo is used to pull Google Street View (GSV) images of cropland for a user defined geographical area.

+# Usage

+    1. Run getAllRoadPtsBearing.py on a region defined by 4 (lat, lon) points.

+    2. Upload the roadPoints.csv file generated to GEE by opening a GEE editor, clicking top right on "Assets", then "NEW", then "CSV File".

+    IMPORTANT: When uploading the new csv asset, scroll down to "Advanced Options" and set the "X column (longitude)" to "y" and the "Y column (latitude)" to "x".

+    3. Run GeeFilterPoints.js on the GEE editor, and download the two csv files generated:
+    - OverlappedLandCoverRoadsThailandESA-WorldCover-sides20x20.csv
+    - OverlappedTreeCoverRoadsThailandESA-WorldCover-sides20x20.csv

+    4. Move the two csv files to the "data/" folder and fill in "KEY" with your Google Street View API Key in getGSVFieldImages.py.

+    5. Run getGSVFieldImages.py.

+    All images will be downloaded to 'images/noTreeCropsEmbeddedSides/'.

 # How it works
 ### 1. Generating Street Points: getAllRoadPtsBearing.py
 Input: **user defined area**